tldr-pages/tldr/pages/common/dexdump.md

 `dexdump {{path/to/file.apk}}`

-- Display DEX files header information:
+- Display header information of DEX files contained in an APK file:

 `dexdump -f {{path/to/file.apk}}`